© Crown copyright 2021

-Some providers have used temporary outdoor structures, sometimes referred to as ‘visiting pods’, which are enclosed to some degree but are still outside the main building of the home.
-These can be used.
+Temporary outdoor structures can be used, sometimes referred to as ‘visiting pods’, which are enclosed to some degree but are still outside the main building of the home.
 Where this is not possible, a dedicated room such as a conservatory (this means, wherever possible, a room that can be entered directly from outside) can be used.
 In both these cases, providers must ensure that:

 the visiting space is used by only one resident (accompanied if appropriate by an essential care giver) and visiting party at a time, and is subject to regular enhanced cleaning between each visit the visitor enters the space from outside wherever possible there is a substantial screen between the resident and visitor, designed to reduce the risk of viral transmission there is good ventilation (for example, including keeping doors and windows open where safe to do so and using ventilation systems at high rates but only where these circulate fresh air) consider the use of speakers, or assisted hearing devices (both personal and environmental) where these will aid communication.
-This will also avoid the need to raise voices and therefore increase transmission risk appropriate PPE should be used throughout the visit, and around the care home building and grounds social distancing (between visitors and residents, staff, and visitors from other households) should be maintained at all times – during the visit, and around the care home building and grounds high quality IPC practice should be maintained throughout the visit and through the wider care home environment (see section below on infection control precautions in the wider care home environment)
+This will also avoid the need to raise voices and therefore increase transmission risk appropriate PPE should be used throughout the visit, and around the care home building and grounds visitors should limit contact with residents and staff, and maintain as much distance as possible during the visit, and around the care home building and grounds high quality IPC practice should be maintained throughout the visit and through the wider care home environment (see section below on infection control precautions in the wider care home environment)